When you're computation-bound, what are your options?

 Sometimes using vectorized Numpy code isn’t enough and you need to get weird.
 For example, Nengo implemented a computational graph compiler, discussed in this PR and this paper.
 Basically, many small Numpy computations were combined into fewer Numpy computations operating on larger arrays.
 This allowed the code to spend less time in Python and more time running Numpy routines.

-Although using and configuring gets you quite far, you eventually may need to attack Python’s interpreter speed itself.
+Although carefully using and configuring Numpy and Pandas gets you quite far, you may eventually need to attack Python’s interpreter speed itself.

 Ideally, any method that makes Python faster, should have the following features: